Wrike Review 2025

 PricingFree plan, Premium starts at $9.80/user/monthFree plan, Premium starts at $8/user/monthFree plan, Premium starts at $5/user/monthFree plan, Personal Pro starts at $8/month

-🆚 Wrike vs. Monday.com
+🆚 Wrike vs. monday.com

 • Similarities: Both offer powerful project management features, customizable dashboards, and advanced reporting.